100 Notable alumni of

 -

 Manuel Luis Jacinto is a Canadian actor.
 After several small roles on television, his breakout role came as Jason Mendoza on the NBC sitcom The Good Place (2016–2020).
-Jacinto had minor roles in Bad Times at the El Royale (2018) and Top Gun: Maverick (2022) and portrayed Qimir in the Star Wars series The Acolyte (2024).
+Jacinto had minor roles in Bad Times at the El Royale (2018) and Top Gun: Maverick (2022), and portrayed the Stranger/"Qimir" in the Star Wars series The Acolyte (2024).
 He also provided the voice of Scott Denoga in the Disney Channel animated series Hailey's On It!
 (2023–2024).
+In 2025, Jacinto starred in Disney's Freakier Friday alongside Lindsay Lohan and Jamie Lee Curtis.

 -